How 988 works

 The Therapy Fund Foundation

-Free mental health services, education, and more for and by the Black community to address issues caused from systemic oppression, economic suffering and intergenerational trauma.
+Offers free mental health services, education, and more for and by members of the Black community to address issues caused from systemic oppression, economic suffering and intergenerational trauma.

 A resource that educates youth about marijuana, including information on health effects, potential consequences, and healthy strategies for self-care and stress management.